Ayurvedic Long Pepper Herb may Treat Cancer

 Several recent studies have confirmed that an Ayurvedic medicinal herb used for thousands of years has incredible cancer cell-killing potential, and may soon be employed by conventional medicine to treat cancer.
+The herb is called Piper longum – also called long pepper.

 One of the mysteries of treating cancer with chemotherapy and radiation is that inserting chemicals and treatments that are unhealthy to most of the body can treat a growing cancer malignancy.
 This occurs through influencing a process called apoptosis, which is the process cells use to self-destruct.